xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 ### Notice:
 * During the experiment validation, deactivate the safety constraints in file [joint_controller](kuka-lwr-ros/kuka_lwr/lwr_controllers/src/joint_controllers.cpp) line 264 - line 274.
-This avoids going home position after finishing the task.
+This avoids that the robot must go home position every time after finishing the task, such that directly going to other starting position for a new task is possible.
 However, it is not a clean solution.
-A clean solution can be obtained by finishing the implementation in [contact_safety](kuka-lwr-ros/kuka_lwr/lwr_controllers/src/utils/contact_safety.cpp)
+A clean solution can be obtained by improving the implementation in [contact_safety](kuka-lwr-ros/kuka_lwr/lwr_controllers/src/utils/contact_safety.cpp)

 * The safety constraints is activated during the user study.

-* Remember to adapt the absolute path used in the source files of [lwr_simple_example](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/src/simple_actions) and in the head files of [lwr_simple_example](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/include/simple_actions)
+* Remember to adapt the absolute paths used in the source files of [lwr_simple_example](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/src/simple_actions) and in the head files of [lwr_simple_example](kuka-lwr-ros-examples/lwr_task_examples/lwr_simple_example/include/simple_actions)